ASE A1 Engine Repair Practice Test

 34.

 Answer A is wrong.
-An outside micrometer is used to check for camshaft journal wear.
+Use an outside micrometer to measure for camshaft journal wear.

 Answer B is wrong.
 Use an outside micrometer to check for crankshaft journal wear.
-Check around and along the journals for taper or out of round.
-Journals wear at the ends and in the middle.
+Check around and along the journals for taper or out-of-round.

 Answer C is correct.
 Measure crankshaft end play with the dial indicator's tip on the crankshaft flange.
 Use a pry bar or a large screwdriver to move the crankshaft back and forth.